How To Add Resource and Source Links (Attribution)

 - Items in a list of resources (link to the webpage associated with the listed resources).

-- When mentioning a product or service offered on the client site (link to the page with more details on the product or service).
+- A product or service offered on the client site (link to the page with more details on the product or service).

 - Specific websites and social profiles.

 How To Use Source Links (Attribution)

 Always use source links to give credit to sources of specific information such as stats, facts, and quotes.
 Refer to the source in the content, then use the source as the anchor text and the source webpage as the target URL.